 Julia McNamara from Nip/Tuck is half Stepford Smiler and half Defrosting Ice Queen.
 You have to have a little sympathy for the woman, as she has been keeping her son's paternity secret from both his natural father and assumed father.
 Unfortunately, her eternal struggle over "Sean or Christian?" just annoys most people.

-Blair in Gossip Girl is a Type A, especially during the first season when she's with Nate.
+Blair is Depressed, especially during the first season when she's with Nate.
 Serena accuses her of being in constant denial in order to keep her life perfect.
 She admits to faking her happy sparkly persona to her stepfather in Season 4: "What kind of a princess schemes and plays sex games and drapes herself in old Hollywood movies?"

 Also, Nate Archibald's mother.
 To the point of being called the Archibot by fans.

-Lemon Breeland from Hart Of Dixie is a definite Type A who also leads an entire clique of oddly similar smilers.
+Lemon Breeland from Hart of Dixie is definitely Depressed and also leads an entire clique of oddly similar smilers.

 Daisy from Dead Like Me.
 She starts out as a ditzyHard-Drinking Party Girl and former actress who Really Gets Around, loves to brag about it, and acts more than happy with herself, but then her last thought is revealed: "Why has no one ever loved me?", revealing that she only acts happy with her life (and her un-life, given what the show is about).
 Although the Alpha Bitch and Narcissist things she also does, when viewed in conjunction with the smiling, give you sort of a clue from the beginning that something is wrong.